MuhammadFaizanKhan/UnityCSharpCodingStandards/README.md

 2. Don use public variable if they are not required to access from other classes.
 User Serialized filed.
 3. Use louse coupling approaches in coding.

+# UI:
+1. Disable the canvas if you are not using it.
+2. Disable the UI element if it outside of the screen.

 # References:
 1.	https://www.c-sharpcorner.com/UploadFile/8a67c0/C-Sharp-coding-standards-and-naming-conventions/